The 20 Best All-Inclusive Resorts for Families

 Salmon Falls Resort, Ketchikan, Alaska

-Cool off this summer with an outdoor adventure in the Last Frontier, which happens to have some of the most spectacular all-inclusive resorts in the USA.
+Cool off this summer with a must-see outdoor adventure in the Last Frontier, which happens to have some of the most spectacular all-inclusive resorts in the USA.
 Salmon Falls Resort is an intimate waterfront property located at the southernmost entrance of Alaska’s iconic Inside Passage—aka the Salmon Capital of the World.
-Its all-inclusive package includes three meals a day, fishing gear, airport transfers, accommodations, and fish processing, but the fun doesn’t stop there.
-Sign up for a floatplane fishing adventure, try a salmon roe and wine pairing, step aboard a wildlife-watching boat safari, go bear watching with expert guides, soar above the Misty Fjords in a floatplane, hike a rainforest trail, and explore the waters of Clover Passage by kayak.
-Make sure you also check out these must-see places in the U.S. to take your kids and teens.
+Its all-inclusive package includes three meals a day, fishing gear, airport transfers, accommodations and fish processing, but the fun doesn’t stop there.
+Sign up for a floatplane fishing adventure, try a salmon roe and wine pairing, step aboard a wildlife-watching boat safari, go bear watching with expert guides, soar above the Misty Fjords in a floatplane, hike a rainforest trail and explore the waters of Clover Passage by kayak.

 Pros: